-All insurance producers should understand that the sale of unauthorized insurance products can have devastating consequences which may include the following:
+All agents and brokers should understand that the sale of unauthorized insurance products can have devastating consequences which may include the following:

-1. Personal Liability on Claims
+Personal Liability on Claims

 If the insurer involved is unauthorized, no safety net exists if the insurer becomes insolvent.
-The individual insurance producer will potentially be required to pay any outstanding claims.
+The individual agent / broker will potentially be required to pay any outstanding claims.
 In situations such as these, North Carolina General Statute 58-33-95 provides that:

-"(a) Any person or entity who solicits, negotiates, or sells insurance or acts as a third party administrator in this State for an unauthorized insurer: (1) Is the representative of that insurer and shall be strictly liable for any losses or unpaid claims if an unauthorized insurer fails to pay in full or in part any claim or loss within the provisions of any insurance contract sold, directly or indirectly, by or through that person or entity on behalf of the unauthorized insurer..."
+"(a) Any person or entity who solicits, negotiates, or sells insurance in this State for an unauthorized insurer: (1) Is the representative of that insurer and shall be strictly liable for any losses or unpaid claims if an unauthorized insurer fails to pay in full or in part any claim or loss within the provisions of any insurance contract sold, directly or indirectly, by or through that person or entity on behalf of the unauthorized insurer."

-2. Criminal Charges
+Criminal Charges